-Ladies and Gentlemen, welcome to the wild, confusing world of English tenses – where verbs can dance, twist and turn, and leave you dizzy and bewildered!
-If you’re a Vietnamese speaker, buckle up, because this ride is going to be one wild adventure.
+Hey everyone!
+Welcome to the tricky, twisty world of English tenses — where verbs twist, turn, and keep you guessing.
+If you’re a Vietnamese speaker, get ready, because this is going to be quite the ride.

 - English: I walk to the park every day.